rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 }
 ```
 The `minmax(30px, auto)` means that we want to row to be at least 30 pixels tall, except that we should make it taller if the elements inside require it.
-We also adjust the header and navigation bar to be nicely centered, since they are now placed on top of each other (rather than side by side).
+We also adjust the header and navigation bar to be nicely centred, since they are now placed on top of each other (rather than side by side).

 Now, our webpage also looks respectable even when viewed on exceptionally tiny phone screens!

 ### Dealing with links
 Throughout this article, the links have been written in the form `href="writing.html"`.
-This specifies a _relative link_, i.e. the file path is taken relative to the directory that the file in which the link sits.
+This specifies a _relative link_: the file path is taken relative to the directory that the file in which the link sits.
 When deploying the webpage to a server, you will want to write this in the form `href="/writing.html"`, which will give a link to the root of your website.
 This tells the browser to take whatever the base URL (for example {% verbose_url() %}https://example.rutar.org{% end %}) and append the link.
-However, when browing files on your device, the base URL is the root of your filesystem, i.e. `/`, so `/writing.html` will (attempt to) link to the root of your filesystem directory, which is not what you want!
+However, when browsing files on your device, the base URL is the root of your filesystem, i.e. `/`, so `/writing.html` will (attempt to) link to the root of your filesystem directory, which is not what you want!

 We will also want to deal with the case where the user tries to browse to a link which does not exist.
-For example, on this site, if you nagivate to a URL like {% verbose_url() %}https://rutar.org/does-not-exist{% end %}, you will be shown a page explaining what happened.
+For example, on this site, if you navigate to a URL like {% verbose_url() %}https://rutar.org/does-not-exist{% end %}, you will be shown a page explaining what happened.

 For this to happen automatically, we simply need to create a file `404.html` at the root of our directory, with some content explaining that the page is missing.
 The 404 is a [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), where the server tells the client that the page you are looking for is missing.